Diving Pattaya Has Its Secrets, Read on to Discover 3 Things You Never Knew About Diving in Pattaya.

 1) How Many Shipwreck Dive Sites Are In Pattaya?

 If you ask any Pattaya dive instructor or dive guide, they will tell you Pattaya has 5 shipwrecks.
 Yes, there are 5 most commonly visited wreck dive sites.
 HTMS Kut, HTMS Mataphon, HTMS Khram, The Bremen and the S.S.
 Suddhadib.
 But in fact, there are more wreck dive sites.
 Such as the 600-year-old Chinese pottery wreck, as well as an old parasailing barge platform off Koh Larn (Coral Island) that teems with giant Barracuda and an abundance of Nudibranch and shrimps.
 Once upon a time we also had one of the most famous wrecks in the world, the vertical shipwreck.
 This was a gas rig boat that sank bow first into the silt at 65m and stood vertically with her stern protruding from the waves for many years.
-Unfortunately, she began to migrate position causing a risk to nearby shipping lanes so was moved and sank properly by the Royal Thai Navy but now lays at 52m on the sand.
+Unfortunately, she began to migrate position causing a risk to nearby shipping lanes so she was moved and sank properly by the Royal Thai Navy but now lays at 52m on the sand.
 You can still dive her though with deep water and technical training and what a dive she is.

 If you would like to read the story about PAK 1 the Vertical wreck you can do so here